"Humor and Optimism Save the Day"

 Despite EVOLUTION’s positive qualities, however, its sex jokes, foul language and references to evolution require parental caution for older children.

+In the science fiction comedy EVOLUTION, David Duchovny, Orlando Jones and Julianne Moore play a trio of scientists confronting a meteorite which bleeds.
+The bleeding meteorite transforms a cave in Arizona into a primordial environment oozing with life.
+As the alien creatures mutate into bigger, and more menacing, monsters, the three scientists must learn how to combat the new menace, which threatens to destroy America in a matter of weeks.
+They get help from a wannabe firefighter named Wayne and a couple of overweight college dumbells.
 There are lots of weird creatures and plant life in EVOLUTION, including giant flying dinosaurs, gross-looking earthworms and apes with very sharp teeth.
 Through it all, Duchovny and Jones joke their way to success.
 Some of the jokes are sexual, some are gross, but a lot of the jokes are genial, smart-aleck, Bill Murray type humor.
 EVOLUTION’s romantic worldview and evolutionary elements are mitigated by some positive moral and redemptive qualities, including a comment about the “great, merciful Christ” and a Scriptural exclamation of victory, “With God, all things are possible.”
 The movie’s sex jokes, foul language and references to evolution require caution for older children, however